Skip to content

 • Daily.
 Async written update in your Slack at end of business.
 Three lines: shipped today, blocked on, shipping tomorrow.
 No standups, no theater.

-• Bi-weekly.
-Live demo.
+• Weekly.
+Live demo of working software.
 30 minutes max.
-Working software, not slides.
-Recorded for stakeholders who can't attend.
+Real software, not slides.
+Recorded for stakeholders who can't attend, plus a written summary with the next week's tickets prioritized.

-Shared from day one
+Yours from day one

 What we won't ask for